Crazy1111j/Fun-and-Random-Websites/README.md

 115.https://wikileaks.org/ Shows leaks of the U.S Government

-116.https://steamdb.info/calculator/ Shows how much your steam account is worth
+116.https://steamdb.info/calculator/ Shows how much your steam account is worth: ONLY PHONE/PC

-117.https://explore.org/livecams/cats Shows live cameras of cats
+117.https://explore.org/livecams/cats Shows live cameras of cats: ONLY PHONE/PC

 118.https://cursoreffects.com/ Gives Random effects for your cursor